Mine4114/Ishiiruka-Linux/Readme.md

 will inform you if a bundled library is used or if you need to install any missing packages yourself.

-This project requires a manually installed copy of [wxWidgets](https://wxwidgets.org/), as the provided copy in Externals does not compile properly.
+This project requires a manually installed copy of [wxWidgets](https://wxwidgets.org/) 3.1.3, as the provided copy in Externals does not compile properly, and the latest version does not currently work with this project.
 It also currently requires a build of [FFmpeg](https://ffmpeg.org) prior to 4.0, 3.6 is recommended.